-Deciding that your business needs a loan is only the first step – there are a number of other factors to consider before you approach a lender:
+Deciding that your business needs a loan is only the first step.
+Before you approach a lender, think about:

-- Can the business afford to repay the loan, interest and any one-off or ongoing fees that come with the loan?
+- if your business can afford to repay the loan, plus interest and fees

-- What security can you offer the lender, and how will this affect the interest rate offered?
+- what security you can offer the lender and how it will affect the interest rate.

 At call loans

-'At call' loans – such as an overdraft or line of credit – are available if you need to:
+'At call' loans include overdrafts or lines of credit.
+These are available if you need to:

 - access the funds on a semi-regular basis to help with cash flow